-There is one exception to this policy: If you are traveling outside the service area and require urgent or emergency care the provider should bill USFHP at the address shown on the back of your Member ID card.
+If you are traveling outside the service area and require urgent or emergent care, the provider should bill USFHP at the address shown on the back of your Member ID card.
 However, some providers (especially if they are outside the United States) may require immediate payment from you.
-If so, be sure to obtain a receipt and a copy of the bill and submit them along with a Reimbursement Form to the Plan for reimbursement upon your return within ninety (90) days.